 Considering my position up to this point, I personally feel it is the ONLY position I can take to be in complete concordance with the post-colonial, feminist and liberation criticisms that I take so seriously.
 What I mean is that as a straight, white, privileged, American male who is pretty close to the top of the power hierarchy, I understand that the powerful must relinquish their power willingly and side with the oppressed.
 White men have done enough killing.
 So, I feel it is my moral obligation to make myself vulnerable and give up my power to take a human life.
 This entails (among other things) not keeping deadly weapons around my house, like guns, and not fixate on “prepping” for a home invasion.
 It also means I attempt to embrace life, and it’s uncertainties, with open arms and try not to live in fear of my fellow humans.
 It means I actually attempt to get to know and love my neighbor and my enemy.
 It means I cannot horde wealth at the expense of others.
 As I wrote above, it means I attempt to actually live a life of compassion, mercy and aggressive peacemaking.

-And by aggressive peacemaking I mean that I’m required to raise holy hell and speak truth to the orders that perpetuate violence.
-But, for me, having took the easy solution of killing people to solve problems off the table, it also means that this life requires me to be a creative problem solver and a divergent thinker.
+And look, by ‘aggressive peacemaking’ I mean that I’m required to raise holy hell and speak truth to the orders that perpetuate violence.
+But, for me, having taken the easy solution of killing people to solve problems off the table, it also means that this life requires me to be a creative problem solver and a divergent thinker.
 So, I’m still all about fighting for justice, but I’m less of the Rambo type, and more of the MacGyver type now.

 Painting above by Stephan Balleux